 The low-down: Who says vegans can’t have cheesecake?
-This luxe locale is serving up artisanal “cheese”cake in a v. lavish environment.
-The black walls, gold quilted booths and bold wallpaper boasts serious gothic-chic vibes and we are living for it.
+This luxe locale is serving up artisanal “cheese” cake in a lavish environment.
+The black walls, quilted gold booths and bold wallpaper boast serious gothic-chic vibes, and we are living for it.

 Prices: $8 per slice

-What to order: They’ve got 10 vegan flavours ($8), so indulge in the chocolate raspberry for something fruity, the black forest for a full-on chocolate fest or the strawberry vanilla for a more traditional take on this drool-worthy desert
+What to order: There are 10 vegan flavours ($8 per slice), so indulge in the chocolate raspberry for something fruity, the Black Forest for a full-on chocolate fest or the strawberry vanilla for a more traditional take on this drool-worthy dessert.

 Best Vegan Bakeries in St. John’s